TheSalarKhan/AspNetCoreWebAndRest/README.md

+# Use this template with VSCode it works AWESOME!

 # Hello world!

 This project is a template for making web applications in ASP NET.
 It is specifically designed for applications that require